Teaching your kids about shapes and need some ideas for learning about circles?

 Make paper or cardboard cut-outs of circles and hide them in the garden, house or classroom.
 Let kids search for them.
 Hide enough shapes so that everyone has a chance to find a few.

-For this game, instead of searching for hidden paper shapes, challenge kids to find items in their environment – the living room, classroom or garden – that have circular shapes.
+For this circle activity, instead of searching for hidden paper shapes, challenge kids to find items in their environment – the living room, classroom or garden – that have circular shapes.

 Collect all the circular items and discuss them after the search.
 This is a great opportunity to teach children the vocabulary of shapes.